bach1292/XAGENT/README.md

 ### Reference and Citation
-Please refer to our work when using or discussing PIP-Net:

 ```
 Van Bach Nguyen, Jörg Schlötterer, Christin Seifert (2023).
 “From Black Boxes to Conversations: Incorporating XAI in a Conversational Agent.".
 World Conference Explainable Artificial Intelligence (XAI).